Exploring Prophetic Mysteries

 144,000 “Evangelists”?

 “Evangelists” is a common label that the most popular prophecy teachers affix to the 144,000.
 The problem with this characterization is that nowhere in the text are they called evangelists or anything similar, neither are they ever described as doing evangelism.
 Even though many seem to be absolutely convinced about this assumption, this must be categorized as pure speculation.
 It is another of those teachings by pre-tribulation advocates which cannot be found anywhere in Scripture.
-The Church being raptured before the Tribulation leaves them with a problem: Who is left to evangelize the Great Gentile Multitude of Gentile believers who come out of the Tribulation?
+The Church being raptured before the Tribulation leaves them with a problem: Who is left to evangelize the Great Multitude of Gentile believers who come out of the Tribulation?
 Well, apparently you can just call the 144,000 “evangelists” and that will solve the problem, but who evangelizes the 144,000?
 Also according to most pre-tribulationists, the Holy Spirit is the Restrainer who will be “taken out of the way” when the Church is raptured.
 But how can evangelism and conversion occur without the Holy Spirit?
 It obviously cannot.
+The real evidence is that the 144,000 do not produce the Great Multitude, but the Great Multitude produces the 144,000.
 Read the 144000.

 The last trumpet cannot be the Seventh Trumpet of Revelation?

 This is another assumption as an attempt to solve an obvious Scriptural contradiction to the pre-tribulation rapture theory.
 The answer of course is, why not?
 The Seventh Trumpet is the last trumpet mentioned in all of the Bible.
-If the last trumpet sounds before the Tribulation with seven more trumpets to sound, then Paul could not have described the Rapture occurring at the last trumpet.
-There is no doubt that the Rapture will occur at the very last trumpet and no legitimate reason to doubt that Paul is referring to the Seventh Trumpet.
+If the Rapture occurred with seven more trumpets to sound, then Paul couldn’t possibly state that it will happen at the last trumpet.
+It is clear that the Rapture will occur at the very last trumpet and there is no real reason to doubt that Paul is referring to the Seventh Trumpet.

 Behold I tell you a mystery, we will not all sleep, but we will all be changed, in a moment, in the twinkling of an eye, at the last trumpet...
 I Corinthians 15:52.